To Ban or Not to Ban? Two Experts Sound Off on School Cellphone Restrictions

 Some skeptics of cellphone bans, however, have raised concerns about enforcement, missed opportunities to teach about healthy tech habits, and a lack of research on the effectiveness of these policies.

-In separate interviews with Education Week, Emily Boddy, a member of the Massachusetts Coalition for Phone Free Schools, and Annette Campbell Anderson, the deputy director of the Johns Hopkins Center for Safe and Healthy Schools, discuss their views on restrictions on student cellphone use during the school day.
+In separate interviews with Education Week, Emily Boddy, who’s on the leadership council at Smartphone Free Childhood U.S. and part of the Distraction Free Schools Policy Project in Massachusetts, and Annette Campbell Anderson, the deputy director of the Johns Hopkins Center for Safe and Healthy Schools, discuss their views on restrictions on student cellphone use during the school day.

 The interviews have been edited for length and clarity.